NCAR/qstat-cache/README.md

 1. Clone this repository on your system.
 2. Copy or rename the site.cfg.example file to site.cfg and edit the configuration settings.
 3. Run the `validate.sh` script to ensure your site.cfg is set up properly (*optional, but recommended*).
-4. Schedule the gen_data.sh script to run at regular intervals (typically via a cron job).
+4. Schedule the gen_data.sh script to run at regular intervals (typically every minute via a cron job).
 5. Add the cached version of `qstat` to your (and your users') environment PATH.

 ### site.cfg settings